-Interest income for the years ended December 31, 2003, 2002 and 2001 was \$3.4 million, \$5.5 million and \$9.3 million, respectively, while interest expense for the years ended December 31, 2003, 2002 and 2001 was \$0.8 million, \$0.9 million and \$0.8 million, respectively.
-Lower average cash balances in 2003 and lower interest rates during the year yielded lower interest income.
+Interest income for the years ended December 31, 2004, 2003 and 2002 was \$5.0 million, \$3.4 million and \$5.5 million, respectively, while interest expense for the years ended December 31, 2004, 2003 and 2002 was \$1.2 million, \$0.8 million and \$0.9 million, respectively.
+Higher average cash balances in 2004 and higher interest rates during the year yielded higher interest income.
+Lower average cash balances in 2003 and lower interest rates during that year yielded lower interest income.

-The provision for income taxes was 45% of income before taxes for the year ended December 31, 2003 and 38% of income before taxes for each of the years ended December 31, 2002, and 2001.
+The provision for income taxes was 40%, 45% and 38% of income before taxes for the years ended December 31, 2004, 2003 and 2002, respectively.
+The decrease in 2004 is due primarily to the diminishing impact of permanent non-deductible tax items, which became increasingly less significant relative to the Company's improved financial results, and to the utilization of net operating loss carryforwards in certain states and international locations.
 The increase in 2003 is due primarily to losses in certain states and international locations where corresponding tax benefits are not being recognized.